 Caring individuals with experience needed to assist the elderly and people with disabilities throughout Travis, Williamson and Hays counties.
-Duties may include bathing, dressing, grooming, toileting, hair and skin care, feeding, ambulation, assisting with transfers plus the Homemaker tasks listed above.
+Duties may include bathing, dressing, grooming, toileting, hair and skin care, feeding, ambulation, and assisting.
+Homemaker tasks may also be required such as meal preparation, medication reminders, light housekeeping, laundry, changing bed linens and companionship.
 Must be dependable and have reliable transportation.
 Bilingual a plus.
-Contact Vickie Orcutt at 512-483-3571 or

 Join the Family Eldercare Staff

-Additional direct service and administrative positions available include: AmeriCorp position available.
+Additional direct service and administrative positions available include: AmeriCorps position available.
 See below for posting.